pleb/blog/posts/always-64bit-powershell-execution.md

     - location: .\CodeDeploy\Scripts\Send-SlackNotification.ps1
 ```

 Uh-oh.
-Without due care, you will probably end up reusing this ~~code~~ snippet over and over again, which is a code script smell.
-Did somebody mention DRY (Don’t repeat yourself)?
-Good work.
+Without due care, we would probably end up reusing Luke's code snippet repeatedly at the top of each file.
+So what's the problem here?
+The main issue is that we're in violation of the DRY (Don't repeat yourself) rule.
+And so what exactly is the issue then?
+If we need to change how the switch from 32 to 64 bit happens, we would need to make the same edits for each file.
+Not to forget, it would be easy to miss a modification or for the switch logic to drift from one file to the next.

-What we need is a better way.
-A reusable way.
-Lucky for us, with the power of PowerShell modules we can address this in a clean manner.
-I am not going to go into detail about modules, as that is a little off the path of what this post is about, though I will say you can think of them as, simply, as a single or collection of callable functions.
+What is a better way?
+A reusable way?
+Lucky for us, we can achieve this using a PowerShell module.
+PS modules allow us to define and call functions in scripts with minimal effort.

-Avoiding a DRY violation, we would declare our module like so:
+A PS function based on Luke's original snippet could be:

 ```powershell
 Function Use-64Bit {